-A. People should not go to the polling station if they are unwell, symptomatic with COVID-19, or are a confirmed case or a confirmed contact of someone who is self-isolating.
-They can apply for an emergency proxy vote up until 5pm on polling day on the grounds of having, or being at risk of having, coronavirus.
+A. People should not go to the polling station if they are unwell, symptomatic with COVID-19, is a confirmed case or are a confirmed contact who is self-isolating.
+They can apply for an emergency proxy up until 5pm on polling day on the grounds of having or being at risk of having coronavirus.
 Staff in the elections office will be able to give you more details on this procedure.